Common ant species include

-Carpenter ants are one of the most common household ants and can cause some of the greatest destruction to structures.
-They are aptly-named for their reputation of chewing through wood to hollow out “galleries” for their nests.
-These ant species come in a variety colors and will nest just about anywhere, including tree holes, wood piles, leaf litter, debris, and in moist or water-damaged wood.
+Carpenter ants are one of the most common household ants and can cause some of the greatest destruction of structures.
+They are aptly named for their reputation of chewing through the wood to hollow out “galleries” for their nests.
+These ant species come in a variety of colors and will nest just about anywhere, including tree holes, wood piles, leaf litter, debris, and in moist or water-damaged wood.
 A key indicator of a colony’s location is the presence of sawdust or grass piles.

 Ant Eating Habits

 Carpenter ants like most of the same foods as people do and are often found foraging for crumbs on the kitchen counter, dishwasher, garbage cans, and anywhere else they can access food particles.